Basic Principles Committee: Reaction and criticism

 These initial recommendations raised a firestorm of protest.
 It was called reactionary, undemocratic, an insult to Islam, smacking of fascist approach, subversive of the ideology of Pakistan and a gross betrayal of the solemn pledges made to the people.
 In particular, the report was highly criticized by Sris Chandra Chattopadhyay who observed that East Pakistan, being more populous than West Pakistan, would be under-represented if both were given an equal number of seats in the upper house.
 This would have effectively rendered the eastern province a minority.
 Bengali critics also voiced concern over making Urdu the national language while thoroughly neglecting the Bengali language from the constitutional arena.
 There was also criticism of the proposals for a strong centre with vast powers on financial matters.

 On 4 October 1950, in an editorial published in the Nawa-i-Waqt, the report was called a "charter of people's slavery".

 Amidst furious criticisms, Liaquat Ali Khan refrained from considering the report and invited the committee to present revised proposals and suggestions.
 He also called for general suggestions and comments from the public in order to incorporate public opinion.
 Another special sub-committee was formed therein to facilitate such measures.
 This sub-committee was headed by Sardar Abdur Rab Nishtar and later presented a revised report in the constituent assembly in July 1952.

 Second proposal

 In light of the criticism received for the first proposal, the committee moved towards including greater participation of public opinion into their successive report to the constituent assembly.
 An interim draft for a second report of the BPC had been finalized by the third week of November and was to be presented to the Constituent Assembly on 23 November 1952.
 Its presentation was however postponed at the very last minute due to reservations held by some members of the committee.

 The BPC held a meeting on 19 December 1952 where the final draft for the second proposal was signed.
 But, in the conspicuous absence of Mumtaz Daultana, Nurul Amin, Begum Jahanara Shahnawaz, A.H.
-Gardezi, Justice Abdul Rashid and Maulana Mohammad Akram Khan, the report was signed by Malik Shaukat Ali signed it conditionally.
+Gardezi, Justice Abdul Rashid and Mohammad Akram Khan, the report was signed by Malik Shaukat Ali signed it conditionally.
 The report was presented to the assembly on 22 December 1952.